Reproducing kernel Hilbert space compactification of unitary evolution groups: Results from functional analysis and analysis on manifolds

 The last equality on the first line follows from the absolute convergence of $ \sum_{j\in J} \lvert \psi_j(x) \rvert^2 $ to $k(x,x) $.
 The first equality in the second line follows from the fact that $K^*$ is the $L^2(\nu)$-inclusion operator on $\RKHS$. \end{proof}

 \paragraph{Bistochastic kernel normalization} Our main result, Theorem~\ref{thm:Main}, as well as a number of the auxiliary results in Theorem~\ref{thm:E}, require that the reproducing kernel under consideration be Markovian.
 However, the notion of Markovianity depends on a choice of measure (e.g., in the case of Theorems~\ref{thm:Main} and~\ref{thm:E}, the invariant measure $\mu$), which is usually either unknown, or integrals with respect to it cannot be evaluated in closed form.
-As a result, in practice one generally constructs a Markov kernel starting from a suitable unnormalized kernel, which can be evaluated in closed form, and then performing a normalization procedure to render it Markovian.
+As a result, \blue{a common approach to building Markov kernels is to} start from a positive-valued unnormalized kernel, which can be evaluated in closed form, and then perform a normalization procedure to render it Markovian.
 Such kernel normalizations are widely used in manifold learning \cite{CoifmanLafon06,BerryHarlim16,BerrySauer16b}, spectral clustering \cite{VonLuxburgEtAl08}, and other applications.
 However, many of these approaches produce non-symmetric kernels which are not suitable for defining RKHSs.
 Here, we construct symmetric Markov kernels with associated RKHSs using the bistochastic normalization procedure introduced in \cite{CoifmanHirn2013}, which yields symmetric, positive-definite Markov kernels with corresponding RKHSs.
-The starting point for this construction is a kernel $k$ on $M $ satisfying Assumption \ref{assump:K}, and in addition, being positive everywhere, i.e., $ k > 0 $.
+The starting point for this construction is a kernel $k$ on $M $ satisfying Assumption \ref{assump:K}, and in addition, being strictly positive-valued everywhere, i.e., $ k > 0 $.
 Given a Borel probability measure $ \nu $ with compact support $X_\nu \subseteq M$, the kernel $k $ induces the functions $ d : M \to \real $ and $ q : M \to \real $ such that

 By strict positivity and $C^r$ regularity of $k$ and compactness of $X_\nu$, the functions $ d $, $ q $, $ 1/ d $, and $ 1/q $ are strictly positive and $C^r $.
 As a result, $ p : M \times M \to \real $, with